gpt-cmdr/HEC-Commander/RAS-Commander/README.md

 > ❗ **DISAMBIGUATION:**
 > If you are looking for the RAS-Commander Library, which is a more capable Python library and HEC-RAS automation API, check it out here: [RAS-Commander Library on Github](https://github.com/gpt-cmdr/ras-commander).
 >
-> ❗ **This page is dedicated to the RAS-Commander 1.1 Notebook,** which is the first implementation of the HEC-RAS automation approach that was later formalized as a full library, and is still the only notebook capable of executing multiple plans across locally networked machines.
+> ❗ **This page is dedicated to the RAS-Commander 1.1 Notebook,** which is the first implementation of the HEC-RAS automation approach that was later formalized as a full library, and is still the only open-source notebook available for executing multiple plans across locally networked machines withoout containerization.